Farlaxfard/TaxiDimension/README.md

 a world powered by transit—where only taxis rule the roads... the art of *picking someone up and taking them somewhere else.*

-but then came the **dimensional bang**.
+but then came the **dimensional bang**. but then came the **dimensional bang**.

 the event.
 the implosion.
 the reason everything changed.
 no one believed the warnings. not even you.
 you saw it on the TV—thought it was a troll.
-but two minutes later, the sky cracked open like a dropped egg.
+but that exact moment, the sky began to have a—tear.
+not a crack. not lightning.
+a long, slow tear like paper soaked in time.
-the **Taxi Dimension** was gone.
+the **Taxi Dimension** is actually gone.

 your only escape?
 a forgotten, dusty **dimension shifter** in your basement.
 you didn’t even know why you had it.
+maybe it was always meant for this.
+maybe it was never meant to be used.
-but you used it. and now... you’re here.
+but you used it.

-here, where they only know bikes.
-individual, isolated motion. no doors. no destinations shared.

 and now... you’re here.
+but you used it. and now... you’re here. here, where they only know bikes.

+you’re here.
 and they’re starting to react.
 and your goal is simple:
 **revive what was lost.**